 *Please Note: The plan contains more potential planting locations than their is funding to plant.
 Areas not planted will be moved to the following year's plan and will be planted during the fall planting season.
 Areas with a large number of potential planting sites may be planted over several years.

 If your street is selected for tree planting and you have a potential tree planting site, you will receive a mailing notifying you that the city will be in the area evaluating potential street tree planting locations.
 If you do not want a street tree, please call Forestry at 734.794.6364.

 How does the city evaluate and select tree planting locations?

 A number of factors are considered when identifying street tree planting locations including proximity to neighboring trees, available rooting space, and location of water shut-off boxes, driveways, and utility service lines.
 Unfortunately not all sites will be suitable for tree planting.
 Selected planting sites will be marked with a green stake or paint.
 Please do not remove the stake/paint or move it to a different location.

 The City's tree planting contractor, Margolis Nursery, will be planting a variety of tree species; diversity will help to protect the urban forest from pests such as the emerald ash borer.
 Due to the large number of trees planted during the season, residents do not get to choose the street tree species that will be planted.
 The City and tree planting contractor will select the tree species after the site has been evaluated.

-Can't find your neighborhood on the current Tree Planting Plan?
+Can't find your neighborhood on the spring tree planting plan?

-If you are interested in having street trees planted but are not on this year’s plan, you have a couple of options.
+If you are interested in having street trees planted but are not on this spring’s plan, you have a couple of options.

 - Contact Kerry Gray at firstname.lastname@example.org or 734.794.6430 x 43703 and ask that your street/neighborhood be evaluated for inclusion in a future Tree Planting Plan.